Matrix De Rham complex and quantum A-infinity algebras: Noncommutative AKSZ formalism.

+which corresponds also to a hamiltonian vector field.
+Their sum $ S_{q}+S_{2,\gamma }$ satisfies the \emph{equivariant} quantum master equation

-Derivations of $Free(\Pi V)^{dual}$, preserving the even scalar product on $V $, corresponds to cyclic Hochschild cochains.
-They also act on $Mor(Free(\Pi V)^{dual},q_{N})$, preserving the odd symplectic structure and commuting with the the $GQ(N)$ supergroup action.The corresponding hamiltonians and their products, which are closed under the differential $\hbar \Delta +[S,\cdot ]$ constitute natural observables of the theory.
-In the first approximation they correspond to the cyclic cohomology classes and their exterior products.
-More details on this very interesting lagrangian are in \cite{B3}.
+Derivations of $Free(\Pi V)^{dual}$, preserving the even scalar product on $V $, correspond to cyclic Hochschild cochains.
+They also act on $Mor(Free(\Pi V)^{dual},q_{N})$, preserving the odd symplectic structure and commuting with the the $GQ(N)$ supergroup action.
+Derivations preserving $S_{q}$ correspond to closed cyclic cochains.
+Their Hamiltonians can also be added to the Lagrangian and the resulting integrals depend in addition on the extra parameters given by the cyclic cohomology classes.
+The cyclic cohomology classes can also be viewed as natural observables of the theory.
+Such matrix integrals are studied further in \cite{B6}.